1. Mongolian People’s Party wins General Election by a landslide

 The day of the General election, June 29 saw a 72.1 percent voter turnout and a landslide victory of Mongolian People’s Party (MPP).

-In this election, total of 498 candidates comprising of 429 candidates of 12 parties and 3 coalitions and 69 independent candidates competed for 76 parliamentary seats.
-In a surprising turn, MPP won 65 seats, Democratic Party 9 seats, Mongolian People’ Revolutionary Party 1 seat and independent candidate, singer Javkhlan Samand took 1 seat.
+In this election, total of 498 candidates competed for 76 parliamentary seats.
+As a result, MPP won 65 seats, Democratic Party 9 seats, Mongolian People’ Revolutionary Party 1 seat and independent candidate took 1 seat.

 2. Mongolia hosts the 11th Asia-Europe Meeting

-Chaired by Elbegdorj Tsahia, President of Mongolia, the high level meeting was attended by 11 heads of state and 23 heads of government, and the remaining countries’ delegates were mainly Foreign Ministers with 3 special envoys.
-On behalf of two international organizations with ASEM membership, Donald Tusk, President of the European Council, Jean-Claude Juncker, President of the European Commission, and Le Luong Minh, Secretary General of ASEAN participated in the Summit.
+Chaired by Mr Elbegdorj Tsahia, President of Mongolia, the high level meeting was attended by 11 heads of state and 23 heads of government and the remaining countries’ delegates were mainly Foreign Ministers with 3 special envoys.

 3. Mongolia acquires 100 percent ownership of Erdenet Mining Corporation